neurocracy/drupal-omnipedia-content/readme.md

-This contains our content infrastructure that provides custom HTML elements for wiki content that gets rendered as standard HTML, and many alterations built on top of Markdown for our specific use-cases.
+This contains our content infrastructure that provides custom HTML elements for wiki content that gets rendered as standard HTML, and many alterations built on top of [CommonMark](https://commonmark.thephpleague.com/) for our specific use-cases.

 Note that this module is planned to be broken up into multiple modules that better encapsulate and separate systems; see [the Planned improvements